Cardholder Guide & F.A.Q.'s

 How long does it take to resolve a dispute?

-The average time required for billing dispute resolution after the receipt of a cardholder notice is 45-60 days.
+The average time required for billing dispute resolution after the receipt of a cardholder notice by Bankl of America is 45-60 days.
 It can, however, take longer.

 How can I help reduce the risk of fraud?